Team capabilities

 Precise job titles will change, but a successful team will incorporate all of these roles in some capacity.

-Your accessibility team must have an entrepreneurial startup mentality.
-Your job is to introduce and build a market for good accessibility.
+Your accessibility team must have a startup mentality: the job is to introduce and build a market for good accessibility.

 This is done by creating a need for accessibility resources through policy targets and providing training and technical assistance to fulfill that need.